mallakshat/EpigeneticQuasispecies/README.md

 We use the Wright-Fisher model to simulate adaptation on these landscapes.
 The code for our simulations is in WFmodel.R

 All specific code to generate each figure are included in MainText_Code and Supplementary_Code, and the corresponding data files are included in MainText_Data and Supplementary_Data.

+Please note - Csv files names have been changed to match figure numbers.
+So, codes might return an error when referring to that file, and will need to be edited to reflect the new name.